WordPress/Documentation-Issue-Tracker/.github/ISSUE_TEMPLATE/new-doc.md

 ## What is the new page you are requesting?
 <!--
-Please describe what the new page is, that you are requesting.
+Please describe the new page that you are requesting.
 -->

 ## How will this new page help you?